Gabriel-Banda/BrainHub/README.md

 ## 🚀 Features

-- 📚 **Free and Open Learning** — Students can access quality study materials at no cost.
+- 📚 **Open Learning** — Students can access quality study materials.
 - 💻 **Web-Based Platform** — Built with standard web technologies (HTML, CSS, JavaScript).
 - 📱 **Responsive Design** — Works well on both mobile and desktop devices.
+- 🤖 **Artificial Intelligence** - Created a BrainHub AI chatbot that effortlessly respond to any question ASAP.
 - 🧩 **Modular Structure** — Easy to extend and customize with new pages and resources.
 - 📄 **Legal & User-Focused Content** — Includes privacy policy, terms, contact, and more.